-If you want to cut down on your sugar intake but still crave something sweet, try substituting fruit.
-It’s fiber-rich, packed with antioxidants and is naturally sweet.
+So if you want to cut down on your sugar intake but still crave something sweet, try substituting fruit.
+It’s fiber-rich, packed with antioxidants, and is naturally sweet.

 Also, if you’re looking for a natural sugar substitute that is actually good for you, I recommend Stevia.
 You can learn more about it in Stevia Health Benefits, Safety And Inside Information.

 What’s your favorite tip for cutting back on sugar?
 What do you eat when you’re craving something sweet?

 Share your thoughts about sugar below in the comment section!

-If you liked this you may want to check out:
+If you liked this you’ll want to check out: